infinum/eightshift-docs/website/forms/features/debug.md

 ## Developer mode

 Enabling the developer mode will provide various small yet helpful features to simplify the debugging process.
+List of all features is available on the plugin settings page.

 ## Stop form syncing